smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 September:

 * More work on SEER data, dataloader
-* Add log4j to Java, setup; fix results reporting from run stust and R code.
+* fix results reporting from run study and R code.
 Possibly add support for ri40_study_status
 * US geography and centroids fixes
 * Add area name to results map table